Edward Atkinson Hornel

-Edward Atkinson Hornel (17 July 1864 – 1933) was a Scottish painter of landscapes, flowers, and foliage, with children.
+Edward Atkinson Hornel (17 July 1864 – 30 June 1933) was a Scottish painter of landscapes, flowers, and foliage, with children.
 He was a cousin of James Hornell.
 His contemporaries in the Glasgow Boys called him Ned Hornel.

 Biography

-Hornel was born in Bacchus Marsh, Victoria, Australia, of Scottish parents, and he was brought up and lived practically all his life in Scotland after his family moved back to Kirkcudbright in 1866.
+Hornel was born in Bacchus Marsh, Victoria, Australia, of Scottish parents.
+He was brought up and lived practically all his life in Scotland after his family moved back to Kirkcudbright in 1866.
 He studied for three years at the art school at Edinburgh, and for two years in Antwerp under Charles Verlat.
 Returning from Antwerp in 1885, he met George Henry and associated himself with the Glasgow Boys.